Are all The Granola Goat products vegan and cruelty free? How do you know your suppliers aren’t testing on animals?

 What kind of quality can I expect from your ingredients?

-We don't buy cheap ingredients.
-That being said, there is not a lot of variation in the quality of oils and essential oils available.
-If they're good - they're good.
-And we make sure they're good.
-If it is practical financially, we will buy organic every time.
+We don't buy cheap ingredients, and if it is practical financially, we will buy organic every time.
 If it is not practical, we will measure the pros and cons and then decide if we even want to use that ingredient at all.
 For example, lavender is naturally bug resistant.
 It does not require pesticides to grow, so we don't buy the organic version, which would raise the product cost.
 However, roses are more vulnerable, so we pay extra for the organic roses petals because we truly believe this is a scenario that's worth it.
+Currently the only oil we use in our serums that is conventionally grown is red raspberry seed oil.
+Our source has recently begun pressing USDA certified organic raspberry seed oil, but the price is considerably higher.
+We know that the berry takes the brunt of the pesticide, leaving the seeds with little contact, but we hope to offer both conventional and organic in the future.

 Your ingredient lists are pretty short.
 Why don’t you put more stuff in your stuff?